codesilva/codesilva.github.io/_drafts/opencode-your-local-alternative-to-claude-code.md

 it is possible to connect to Anthropic models used by Claude Code.
 In this case, just select "Anthropic" as the provider, and provide the API key.

 You can try any other [Provider available](https://opencode.ai/docs/providers/).
-There's couple of them.
+There are a couple of them.

 ## Final Thoughts